-Around 88% of students who started college at Scripps College complete all the credits required within six years.
+NOTE: Around 82% of students who start college at Scripps College complete all the credits required within six years.

 Scripps College offers an orientation program before the start of fall classes to prepare new students for college life.

 Reminder: Scripps College may have additional academic options available for new and transfering students.
 Make sure to check with the universty directly for any additional information.

 Scripps College has a core curriculum, which means there are certain classes or types of classes all students must take to graduate.